About the Parametric Estimating PMP Exam Tool

 - Put together a Work Breakdown Structure (WBS).
 Collect information from stakeholders to determine the project statement, desired deliverables, and all the tasks and steps from project kickoff to completion.

 - Determine project components that can be estimated parametrically.
 Necessary details for this step include how accurate your estimate should be, how closely your parameters correlate, and how much data is available to collect.

 - Research data on the cost or time requirements of similar projects.
 This data can be historical or market data from previous internal or external projects, internal resources or databases, and publicly available data such as industry publications or statistics.

 - Test for correlation between historical and current parameters.
 Ensure the historical data you have collected can be scaled to match current project components.
 Select the parameters that correlate for use in the model.

 - Develop a model or perform back-testing.
 Use your historical data and selected parameters to develop and test your model.

 - Perform parametric estimating.
 Use your model to calculate deterministic or probabilistic estimates for your project and its components.

-Test your parametric estimating PMP exam knowledge!
-Check out these sample questions for a taste of what the PMP exam may ask you regarding parametric estimating.
+Test your PMP exam knowledge!
+Check out these sample questions for a taste of what the PMP exam may ask you regarding this topic.
 Answers are at the bottom of the page.

 |Parametric estimating is best described as which of the following?||A weighted average method of estimating costs or durations||Using a previous project to calculate the cost or duration, making adjustments for known differences||Using a statistical relationship to a past project (such as cost per unit) to calculate the cost or duration||Breaking an activity down into smaller components that are easier to estimate, then aggregating the costs or durations|